oxiby/book/src/guide/option.md

 }
 ```

-This function takes a hash map of strings to integers, like our shopping list, and a string to use to index into the hash map.
+This function takes a map of strings to integers, like our shopping list, and a string to use to index into the map.
 We perform the index and then match on the returned `Option`.
 If there was a value associated with key, we print both the key and the value.
 If there was no value associated with the key, we print a fallback message with only the key.